usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Functionalities/CDOGS-Template-Upload.md

 ![Manage Template](images/manage_template.png)

  From here, you will be able to upload a CDOGS that will be available by default on the form viewer page.
+Note that we currently only allow one document template per form, so you will need to delete your current template before you can upload a new one.

-To access it, simply click on the 'Print' icon and choose the default template option.
+ To use the template, simply click on the 'Print' icon and choose the default template option from the form view or submission view pages.

  ![Default Template Print](images/default_print.png)